-Attested: RC Aranus.
-In handwriting, nu and mi look very similar, and the spidery writing of one RC manuscript has a mark that might be interpretable as a dot over an i to make Aramis a possible reading.
+Attested: Aranus at position 34 in the Ravenna Cosmography.
+In handwriting, nu and mi look very similar, and the spidery writing of one Cosmography manuscript has a mark that might be interpretable as a dot over an i to make Aramis a possible reading.

 Where: Somewhere in north Somerset, most likely the small Roman town and fort at ST500562 in the Mendips by Charterhouse, the centre of a major lead (and silver) mining industry, whose archaeology was discussed by Todd (1996).
 See here for a discussion of all the ancient names in this area.

-Notes: R&C drew attention to possible parallels elsewhere, of which there are many.
-In particular, Cappadocia in south-east-central Turkey is “a region dominated by mountains, the watershed of four great rivers flowing into different seas”, with many unlocated Ar- names, such as AI's Aranis, Ptolemy's Αρανε, and it borders the river Aras/Αραξες, Armenia, Arbilum (modern Erbil) etc. AI's Aranni was probably near Ourique in southern Portugal.
-Then there are rivers such as the Arno through Florence in Italy, Aran in mid-Wales, and Earn (a tributary of the Parrett in the wrong part of Somerset), which resemble the Sanskirt word
+Notes: Richmond and Crawford drew attention to possible parallels elsewhere, of which there are many.
+In particular, Cappadocia in south-east-central Turkey is “a region dominated by mountains, the watershed of four great rivers flowing into different seas”, with many unlocated Ar- names, such as the Antonine Itinerary's Aranis and Ptolemy's Αρανε, and it borders the river Aras/Αραξες, Armenia, Arbilum (modern Erbil) etc. The Itinerary's Aranni was probably near Ourique in southern Portugal.
+Then there are rivers such as the Arno through Florence in Italy, Aran in mid-Wales, and Earn (a tributary of the Parrett in the wrong part of Somerset), which resemble the Sanskridt word

 arna ‘river’.
 Basque haran ‘valley’ has been proposed as surviving from a pre-IE word that led to names such as Arundel.